stanton26/AppDefense/labs-partner/aws-integration-partner-lab.md

 On your browser, open a new tab and go to: <https://vmcworkshop.signin.aws.amazon.com/console>

-1. Account ID or alias - vmcworkshop
+1. Account ID or alias - vmcworkshop-partner
 2. IAM user name - Student# (where # is the number assigned to you)
 3. Password - **VMCworkshop1211**
 4. Click **Sign In**